Turmeric Benefits May Lower LDL Cholesterol

 If you want to lower LDL naturally, the answer may lie in your spice rack.
 Turmeric is the Indian spice that gives curry its golden color.
-While it may not be the first thing that comes to mind for cholesterol health—recent research indicates it is one of the best natural ways to lower cholesterol.
+While it may not be the first thing that comes to mind for cholesterol health, research indicates turmeric’s benefits include that it is one of the best natural ways to lower cholesterol.

 Using turmeric for high cholesterol is beneficial because it contains a compound called curcumin.
 Curcumin has been proven to lower LDL cholesterol and prevent its oxidation, suppressing plaque build-up in arteries.

-But that’s far from all it does.
+But that’s far from all of turmeric’s benefits.
 The latest studies reveal a broad range of therapeutic effects this spice has on LDL cholesterol (“bad” cholesterol), cardiovascular health, and much more.

-But specifically, turmeric appears to have the ability to prevent cholesterol production in the liver, block cholesterol absorption in the gut, and reduce LDL cholesterol oxidation in the lining of the arteries.
+Specifically, the benefits of turmeric appear to be that it has the ability to prevent cholesterol production in the liver, block cholesterol absorption in the gut, and reduce LDL cholesterol oxidation in the lining of the arteries.